intergiro/developer-portal/docs/merchant/card-api/verification.md

 ```
 Example of a Challenge response

-For the next step in the verification cycle, see section [Iframe response handling](./controlled.html#iframe-response-handling).
+For the next step in the verification cycle, see section [Iframe response handling](#iframe-response-handling).

 ### Iframe response handling

 Update the previous request body with the following:
 - Add an `id` property on the top level, populated with the id returned from the verification required error.
 The id field should never be populated with any id other than the id received from the error response.
-- Populate the `card.verification` field with the response from the iframe.
+- Update the `card` field of the request body with the response from the iframe.
+To update a card token, see [Card update](./update.html).

 POST to the same endpoint again.